Last Updated

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Miami Housing Conservation, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Miami Housing Conservation manages approximately 390 assisted housing units (390 Section 8), and wait times depend on turnover and demand in Miami.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Miami Housing Conservation
+Programs at Miami Housing Conservation

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) closed

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Miami Housing Conservation provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Miami.
+This program serves approximately 390 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.
-Contact Miami Housing Conservation directly for specific program details and eligibility requirements.
+The Mod Rehab program at Miami Housing Conservation provides housing assistance to eligible low-income families, the elderly, and persons with disabilities in Miami.
+Contact the housing authority directly for specific program details and eligibility requirements.

-PBV Project-Based Voucher
+PBV Project-Based Voucher closed

-Project-Based Vouchers are attached to specific apartment complexes or units.
+Project-Based Vouchers at Miami Housing Conservation are attached to specific apartment complexes or units in Miami.
 Unlike the standard Housing Choice Voucher, PBV assistance stays with the property — not with you.
 However, after one year of occupancy, you may request a standard portable voucher.
 PBV waitlists often move faster because fewer applicants know about them.

-Public Housing Public Housing
+Public Housing Public Housing closed

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Miami Housing Conservation are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions